zircuit-labs/partners-tvl-adapters/README.md

 ### Data Requirements:
 Goal: **Hourly snapshot of TVL by User by Asset**

-Please read the instructions carefully, and contact us if you have any questions.
+Please read the instructions carefully, and contact Zircuit if you have any questions.

 For each protocol, we are looking for the following:
 1. Query that fetches all relevant events required to calculate User TVL in the Protocol at least at hourly level.
     - **Protocols are responsible for providing the correct data.
 Incorrect data can lead to users not being able to claim rewards.**
     - **Protocols are responsible of filtering non-user addresses, like smart contracts, pools, etc. Otherwise, the total points will be affected, blocking rewards.** (e.g. zero address, pool address, etc.)
-2. Code that uses the above query, fetches all the data and converts it to csv file in below given format.
+2. Code that uses the above query, fetches all the data and converts it to CSV file in the format specified below.
 3. Balances should be formatted in wei.
-Do not convert it or truncate it.
+Do not convert or truncate the balance.
 4. Output file should be named `tvl-snapshot-<protocol_name>.csv`
 5. Output file should be generated in the `out` folder in your adapter folder.